 - Natural lavender aroma

 These ingredients are pretty inclusive since they are vegan and gluten-free — though the strips are not certified gluten-free.
-SNOW also makes sure all their ingredients come from cruelty-free sources, so you can feel comfortable about supporting their products.

 When you decide to whiten your teeth, you add an extra task to your daily routine.
 This might not sound ideal, but not all whitening systems require the same level of time commitment, and this is where SNOW Magic Strips excels.

 All whitening strips are designed to be more convenient than kits that require trays and gel.
-And in our opinion, SNOW Magic Strips are the most convenient whitening strip out there—the fact that they dissolve is a big plus in our book.
+And in our opinion, SNOW Magic Strips are the most convenient whitening strip out there — the fact that they dissolve is a big plus in our book.

 Why are dissolving strips such a game-changer?
 Removing teeth whitening strips can be fairly messy.
 As you pull the strips out, excess gel and saliva usually come out with them, which is why most people remove theirs over a sink.
 But this also means that while using most whitening strips, you have to stay near a bathroom until you are done.